Latest News

 Seminars for Landlords

-We were pleased to welcome a number of local landlords and letting agents to our second landlord seminar on 10th November 2023 at the Barnstaple Hotel.
-We plan to do these twice a year going forward.
+In the past we have been pleased to welcome a number of local landlords and letting agents to our landlord seminars at the Barnstaple Hotel, which we now plan to do twice a year.

 This session gave an overview of how to get section 21 possession claims right.
 We ran through the requirements of the claim form and what the law requires of us when we are running a tenancy, especially if you want to rely on a notice in the future.
 Whilst we covered a number of areas one part which can be particularly tricky to get right is protecting tenant’s deposits.